Ruby-Protocol/gitbook/tutorial/register-your-ruby-account.md

-# Register Your Raze Account
+# Register Your Ruby Account

-### Register Your Raze Account <a href="#register-your-raze-account" id="register-your-raze-account"></a>
+### Register Your Ruby Account <a href="#register-your-ruby-account" id="register-your-ruby-account"></a>

-To register a Raze Account, select the token you wish to Mint, Transfer, and Redeem privately via Ruby Protocal.
+To register a Ruby Account, select the token you wish to Mint, Transfer, and Redeem privately via Ruby Protocal.

 * **At the current time we only support the BNB Token**

-If you have not registered a Raze Account before, click on "Register".
+If you have not registered a Ruby Account before, click on "Register".

 Next, you can choose either the "Private Key Generator" or "Pick Your Own Key" options.
 If you select "Private Key Generator", the key generator will automatically generate a secret key for you.